abhiwand/atk/doc/source/ds_dflw.rst

     "next",5,"or not",1.0
     "fail",1,"again?",11.11

-|CSV| files contain "\\n"-separated rows of information, within with each
+|CSV| files contain rows of information separated by new-line characters.
+Within each row, the data fields are separated from each other by some standard character(s).
-column field is separated by some character (in the above example, the separating character is ",").
+In the above example, the separating character is a comma (,).
 To import data into the |IAT|, you must tell the system how the input file is formatted.
 This is done by defining a schema.